Divergence Gold Setups

 Examples of W-Shapes

-Now that you as a trader have learned the divergence terms that are used to explain set-up.
-Let us look at the2 types of divergences and how to trade these chart setups and patterns.
+Now that you've learned divergence terms used in setups, let's explore the two types of divergences and demonstrate how to effectively trade these chart patterns.

 There two types are: